nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * 2a2.
 User corrects command (if desired), and keys in edited command.

   Use case resumes at step 3.
-*

 * 2b.
-Amigos detects that neither `TITLE` nor `DESCRIPTION` arguments provided
+Amigos detects that neither `TITLE` nor `DESCRIPTION` arguments provided.
   * 2b1.
 Separate window pops up, allowing for long-form text to be keyed in.
   * 2b2.
 User keys in long form text into pop-up window, with first line as title.
   * 2b3.
 User confirms entry, closing the window.

   Use case resumes at step 3.
-*

 * 2d.
-Amigos detects that `TITLE` argument not provided but `DESCRIPTION` is
+Amigos detects that `TITLE` argument not provided but `DESCRIPTION` is.
   * 2d1.
 Amigos tells the user that `TITLE` argument is necessary, and requests for input.
   * 2d2.
 User keys in a valid title.

   Use case resumes at step 3.

 **Use case: L02 - Editing a log of a single contact**

 **MSS**

 1. User decides to edit a log in a specific contact.
 2. User keys in necessary details with the one-line command.
 3. Amigos displays the contact and the specific log.

     Use case ends.